Countly/countly-server/README.md

 ##Rebranding

-Ask us (hello@count.ly) if you want to rebrand Countly and we'll be glad to help.
+Ask us (hello@count.ly) if you want to whitelabel Countly and we'll be glad to help.